Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 Long-Term Health Risks

+Chronic alcohol abuse is a significant contributor to long-term health risks.
 The impact on neurological health due to persistent use of ethanol is profound.
 The damage includes disruption in neurotransmitter systems as well as cognitive abilities which may manifest as memory loss, dementia, or neuropathy.
 Excessive drinking increases the risk for various types of cancers, such as those affecting the breast and liver.

 Lastly, chronic intake poses substantial cardiovascular threats like elevated blood pressure levels along with a heightened chance for strokes.
 These issues highlight grave health consequences resulting from sustained alcoholic beverage consumption.